 This study provides some scientific basis for the old wives’ tale about cider vinegar and weight loss.
 In practical terms, this might mean eating a salad with a vinegary salad dressing, drinking a citron pressé (minus the sugar) with food, or adding balsamic vinegar for flavour to a meal.
 For example, try ‘steam-frying’ Brussels sprouts and adding a little balsamic vinegar in the last few minutes of cooking.
 Research has also found that adding lemon juice or vinegar reduces the formation of ‘anti-glycation end-products’ (AGEs), the harmful oxidant compounds that are formed when food is cooked.

-3. Load up on soluble fibre.
+3. Load up on soluble Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass….
 Soluble fibre, for example the variety found in oats and barley, really fills you up and lowers the GL of a meal.
 So make the most of the colder weather to eat lots of porridge or make a warming dish with pearl barley instead of rice.
 A study conducted by Dr Joseph Keenan of the University of Minnesota Medical School in Minneapolis, showed that eating barley makes you feel less hungry.
 Dr. Keenan fed a group of overweight people with high cholesterol the same diet, but either with barley muffins, high in barley bran and beta-glucans, or wheat muffins.
 The groups who ate the barley muffins felt significantly fuller and more satisfied throughout the study than those who ate the wheat muffins.
 “We attribute the improvement in satiety almost entirely to the beta-glucans,” said Dr Keenan.